rapidsai/cuspatial/cpp/doc/DEVELOPER_GUIDE.md

 This document serves as a guide for contributors to libcuspatial C++ code.
 Developers should also refer to these additional files for further documentation of libcudf best practices.

-* [Documentation Guide](DOCUMENTATION.md) for guidelines on documenting libcudf code.
+* [Documentation Guide](DOCUMENTATION.md) for guidelines on documenting libcuspatial code.
 * [Testing Guide](TESTING.md) for guidelines on writing unit tests.
 * [Benchmarking Guide](BENCHMARKING.md) for guidelines on writing unit benchmarks.